sri133/1000408_Sri-Prasath.P_SA_AIY1_Design-Thinking/README.md

 ### 🧪 Test

-The prototype was tested with multiple users to evaluate usability and effectiveness.
+The prototype was tested with 7 users to evaluate usability and effectiveness.

 **Testing Process:**